pysentimiento/pysentimiento/README.md

-# PySent: Sentiment Analysis in Spanish
+# PySentimiento: Sentiment Analysis in Spanish